Mercer kernels and integrated variance experimental design: connections between Gaussian process regression and polynomial approximation: Numerical examples of IVAR designs

 \section{Numerical examples of IVAR designs}

-~ We now provide numerical examples illustrating the quality of designs arising from continuous IVAR minimization. \sedit All of the examples in this section were performed using the freely available GPL-licensed GPEXP package~\cite{gpexp} for python. \dedit First, we examine the interpolatory properties of the points.
-Then, we compare IVAR, entropy, and MI-based designs on several domains.
+~ We now provide numerical examples illustrating the quality of designs arising from continuous IVAR minimization.
+All of the examples in this section were performed using the freely available GPL-licensed GPEXP package~\cite{gpexp} for python.
+First, we examine the interpolatory properties of IVAR design points.
+Then we compare IVAR, entropy, and MI-based designs on several domains. \ssedit We also include comparisons with space-filling designs obtained by the method of Lekivetz and Jones (LJ)~\cite{Lekivetz2015}, which is well suited for many non-rectangular regions.
+The LJ algorithm works by grouping randomly sampled points into equally sized clusters using Ward's mininum variance criterion; one design point is then extracted from each cluster (for instance, by computing the cluster centroid).
+The LJ approach encounters difficulties for non-convex domains, and thus we do not use it in the non-convex test case of Section~\ref{sec:mickey}. \ddedit